tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 #  IANA Considerations

-IANA is requested to allocate a new value in the TLS ContentType Registry for the ACK message defined in {{ack-msg}}, with content type 25.
+IANA is requested to allocate a new value in the "TLS ContentType" registry for the ACK message, defined in {{ack-msg}}, with content type 25.

-  IANA is requested to allocate one value in the "TLS Handshake Type" registry, defined in {{RFC5246}}, for request_connection_id (TBD), as defined in this document.
+IANA is requested to allocate two values in the "TLS Handshake Type" registry, defined in {{RFC5246}}, for RequestConnectionId (TBD), and NewConnectionId (TBD), as defined in this document.

 --- back